home-assistant/home-assistant.io/source/_integrations/lyric.markdown

 Menu: **Configuration** -> **Integrations**.

 Click on the `+` sign to add an integration and click on **Honeywell Lyric**.
-Login with your Honeywell Lyric account and agree to the terms.
+Log in with your Honeywell Lyric account and agree to the terms.
 The Honeywell Lyric integration will then be available.

 ## Sensors